bzzzzzz/homebrew-remote/README.md

 # What's this?

 This repo is a homebrew tap that allows you to install the `remote` CLI to your Mac using homebrew.

-To use it, follow the instructions on https://brew.sh/ to set up `brew`.
+To do it, follow the instructions below:

+1. Install the `brew` CLI from https://brew.sh/
+2. Run ``xcode-select --install`` in the terminal and wait until it finishes.
-Then run `brew install bzzzzzz/remote/remote`.
+3. Finally, run ``brew install bzzzzzz/remote/remote``.
+4. To validate that tool was installed correctly try executing ``remote -h``